VelvetToroyashi/Silk/README.md

 <br/>

-2. Now for the **Discord Token**, look for the  `Discord` section of the file, it will look something like this:
+2. Now for the **Discord Bot Token**, look for the  `Discord` section of the file, it will look something like this:
     - ```json
       "Discord": {
          "Shards": 1,